The Chamonix Approach to View Camera Design and Function

 Materials Used in the Construction of the Chamonix View Camera

 Chamonix cameras are constructed of carbon fiber, anodized aluminum 7075 or 6061, and teak.
 Models' aluminum parts are finished in either titanium gray or black; see the information about color at each model's page.
-Wood components are consructed of teak, which is extremely stable.
-The teak is finished with a clear coat to preserve the warm appearance of the wood and to protect it from weathering; see photographs of the various models.
-Occasionally American black cherry is available as a special order.
-Black cherry also is extremely stable, and it has beautiful grain and appearance.
-It is finished in the same way that teak is finished to preserve its color and to protect it from weathering.
+Wood components are formed in either American black cherry or teak–chosen because both are extremely stable.
+The wood is finished with a clear coat to preserve the warm appearance of the wood and to protect it from weathering; see photographs of the various models.
 Both woods are ideal for view cameras (see the information about these woods under the HOME tab above).
 The wood selected has a minor impact on the camera's weight.
 Teak is slightly heavier than cherry.
 Teak and cherry differ in appearance as well, but both woods have a beautiful grain that changes with light and angle of view.

 The Work of the Craftsmen